VishistB/VishistB/README.md

 Hi, I'm Vishist Bhagabati a first year engineering student at Thapar Institute of Engineering and Technology.
-I know Python and c++
-Trying to Delve deeper into the world of computer science
+I know Python and c++ and am trying to Delve deeper into the world of computer science.